WORK WITH ME

 ➢ execution management

-➢ a menu of services
+➢ a packaged menu of services

 HOW PEOPLE START

-Most people begin by saying:
+Most founder-CEOs begin by saying:

-➢ “I need to work this through properly.”
+➢ “I need to pressure-test this properly.”

-That is enough to start.
+That is enough to begin.